poidl/eg-amp_rust/README.md

 # eg-amp_rust

-This is a translation of an example plugin of the book "Programming LV2 Plugins". from C into Rust.
+This is a translation of an example plugin of the book "Programming LV2 Plugins" from C into Rust.

 The "Programming LV2 Plugins" book: http://lv2plug.in/book/